getkeops/keops/doc/api/math-operations.rst

 ``SqDist(f,g)``              squared L2 distance, same as ``SqNorm2(f-g)``
 =========================   =============================================================================================================

-Generic squared euclidean norms, with support for scalar, diagonal and full (symmetric) matrices.
+Generic squared Euclidean norms, with support for scalar, diagonal and full (symmetric) matrices.
 If ``f`` is a vector of size `N`, depending on the size of ``s``, ``WeightedSqNorm(s,f)`` may refer to: